creativescala/creative-scala/book/src/pages/foreword-1.md

 Scala textbooks out there, including our own [Essential Scala][essential-scala].

-If you are working through the exercises on your own, we highly recommend joining our [Gitter chat room][underscore-gitter] to provide get help with the exercises and provide feedback on the book.
+If you are working through the exercises on your own, we highly recommend joining our [Discord server][creative-scala-discord] to provide get help with the exercises and provide feedback on the book.

 The text of [Creative Scala][github-creative-scala] is open source, as is the source code for the [Doodle][github-doodle] drawing library used in the exercises.
 You can grab the code from our [GitHub account][underscore-github].
-Contact us on Gitter or by email if you would like to contribute.
+Contact us on Discord or by email if you would like to contribute.

 Thanks for downloading and happy creative programming!